haikangdiao/haikangdiao.github.io/_pages/about.md

 Honours
 ======
+- Outstanding Graduate of Beijing (Top 5%), 2026
+- Outstanding Graduate of Peking University (Top 15%), 2026
+- National Scholarship (Top 5%), 2025
 - Dean's Scholarship(Outstanding Award) (Top 5%), 2025
-- National Scholarship (Top 3%), 2025
 - Award for Scientific Research of Peking University, 2023,2024
 - Outstanding graduate of Fudan University, 2022
-- National Third Prize of National Undergraduate Biomedical Engineering Innovation Design Competition, 2021.
 - The First Prize Scholarship, 2020
 - National Second Prize of China University Student Service Outsourcing Innovation and Entrepreneurship Competition(1%), 2019
 - Top Ten Students of the School of Information Science and Technology, 2019